AgentDyn: Are Your Agent Security Defenses Deployable in Real-World Dynamic Environments?: Related Work and Preliminaries

 \textbf{Filtering-based defenses.} Another defense strategy involves training an auxiliary model to detect and filter injection attempts from external data.
 For instance, several DeBERTa-based classification models, such as ProtectAI~\cite{protectai}, PromptGuard~\cite{meta_2025_llama}, and PIGuard~\cite{PIGuard}, have been developed.
 Differing from these classification-based approaches, PromptArmor~\cite{promptarmor} introduces an instruction identification and removal workflow.
 This solution harnesses an LLM as a judge to identify injection instructions and remove them from the external data, which better maintains functionality.

-\textbf{System-level defenses.} These strategies aim to constrain the model’s action space through predefined security policies or system designs to prevent prompt injection attacks.
-A series of works has focused on isolation mechanisms, information-flow control, and security policies.
+\textbf{System-level defenses.} These strategies aim to constrain the model’s action space through predefined policies or system-level designs to mitigate prompt injection attacks.
+Existing work has explored isolation mechanisms, information-flow control, and policy-based enforcement.
 IsolateGPT~\cite{wu2025isolategpt} introduces isolated execution environments for each application to minimize cross-application data-flow risks.
+Inspired by IsolateGPT, Tool Filter~\cite{agentdojo} identifies and isolates tools relevant to the user’s task, preventing irrelevant tools that may be triggered by attacks from being used during agent execution.
 CaMeL~\cite{camel} employs a program interpreter to translate user tasks into static code and passes that code through strict information-flow controls.
 Progent~\cite{progent} leverages a policy-updating mechanism to dynamically control the agent's access to tools.
 DRIFT~\cite{drift} utilizes an initial planner to generate control and data constraints to ensure security while introducing a dynamic validator to maintain functionality.